fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 * Clarify the wording of {{dontdothis}}, including further wording about the checksum coverage.

+## Changes from draft-int-intarea-rfc8335bis-03

+* Manageability Considerations:

+  * Don't duplicate the configuration items from the security considerations section

+  * Clarify that response is the same size as the request, so there is no amplification vector.

 # IANA Considerations {#IANA}

 IANA is requested to update the references for the below